karmel/vespucci/README.md

 	su -l vespucci
 	```

 1. Install the genome of interest.
-In this example, I am using 'mm9'; simply replace that with 'hg19' or 'dm3' as desired.
-The option '-c default' here will use a default schema name; if you wanted to specify cell type or some other option of interest, you could use any label here (i.e., '-c es_cell').
+In this example, I am using `mm9`; simply replace that with `hg19` or `dm3` as desired.
+The option `-c default` here will use a default schema name; if you wanted to specify cell type or some other option of interest, you could use any label here (i.e., `-c es_cell`).

 	```
 	~/Repositories/vespucci/vespucci/vespucci/genomereference/pipeline/scripts/set_up_database.sh -g mm9